 Tonbridge Line Commuters has today written to Grant Shapps, Secretary of State for Transport, to express its concern about the Government’s decision to abandon the process of awarding a new South Eastern franchise.
 The new franchise would have seen significant improvements for passengers in Kent, but there is now appears to be no plan to deliver any of these benefits.
 Instead, the Government appears to be continuing its strategy of dither and delay, with a further Direct Award extension of the current franchise to April 2020 and no certainty about what will happen after that.
 Passengers deserve better, and we invite the Secretary of State for Transport to set out how he intends to fulfil the Government’s promise to deliver a modern, reliable and high capacity rail service for the people of Kent.

-The full text of the letter is below.
+The full text of the letter is below, together with an entirely uninformative reply from an unnamed Department for Transport official.
+We will continue to hold the Government to account for its failure to deliver the promised benefits.
 If you support our campaign, do consider joining Tonbridge Line Commuters.
 The more more members we have, the more pressure we can exert on the Government and the rail industry to provide the train service we deserve.

 An open letter to Grant Shapps, Secretary of State for Transport, on the cancellation of the South Eastern franchise competition